seaweediman/tp/docs/UserGuide.md

 ### Purpose
 The purpose of this user guide is to give a complete documentation of HR Manger and allow you to easily get started on HR Manager.
 The user guide is also the easiest way for you to troubleshoot any issues and clarify any questions you have with HR Manager.<br>
-Lets simply your HR processes!
+Lets simplify your HR processes!

 ### How to use this user guide?
 This user guide is a complete guide for all commands and features for HR Manager.